firedrakeproject/Irksome/demos/nystrom/demo_wave_explicit.py.rst

 We will also need to import certain items from irksome::

-  from irksome import Dt, MeshConstant, StageDerivativeNystromTimeStepper, ClassicNystrom4Tableau
+  from irksome import Dt, StageDerivativeNystromTimeStepper, ClassicNystrom4Tableau

 Here, we will use the "classic" Nystrom method, a 4-stage explicit time-stepper::